Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Introduction

+In~\S\ref{s:basics} we review some relevant notions about lattices and hyperk\"{a}hler varieties.
+Then we give the definitions of the moduli spaces $\calM$ and $\calM_d$, and explain how the work of Gritsenko--Hulek--Sankaran determines Kodaira dimension of these varieties provided a modular form can be constructed with special properties.
+The strategy is to build modular forms using a kind of ``pulling back'' of the Borcherds modular form $\Phi_{12}$.
+For this, we need to construct special lattice embeddings.

-The systematic study of these lattice embeddings is taken up in~\S\ref{S:constructingembeddingsgeneralities} where we recall a classification of the types of $({-2})$-roots from~\cite[Section 4]{TVACrelle} and find that we need to impose additional conditions on the discriminant to ensure this classification holds.
-We also use a slightly modified version of the ``lattice engineering'' trick from~\cite[Section 4]{TVACrelle} which gives great control on the number $N(K_d^\perp)$ of pairs of $({-2})$-roots orthogonal to $K_d^\perp$.
-But to use this trick, one has to impose inequalities bounding $d$ from below.
-The main challenge here is to compute some $d_0$ such that we can show $\calM_d$ is of general type for $d\ge d_0$, and then to analyze all $d<d_0$ with the aid of a computer.
+The systematic study of these lattice embeddings is taken up in~\S\ref{S:constructingembeddingsgeneralities}.
+Here, we use a slightly modified version of the ``lattice engineering'' trick from~\cite[Section 4]{TVACrelle}.
+We formulate elementary conditions on certain lattice embeddings from which Theorem~\ref{thm:MainThm} will follow.

-Finally, in~\S\ref{S:constructingembeddingsspecifics}, we take up the cases $d=8m$, $8m+2$, and $8m+4$ in three separate but similar analyses (see ~\S\ref{ss:d8m}, ~\S\ref{ss:d8m+2}, ~\S\ref{ss:d8m+4}).
-We first compute $d_0$ such that $\calM_d$ is of general type if $d \ge d_0$ by writing down a systematic way to embed $K_d^\perp \hookrightarrow L_{2,26}$ for each such $d$.
-We then reduce the problem of constructing embeddings with $0<N(K_d^\perp)<7$ to a number-theoretic problem about the integer valued points on a diagonal quadric subject to certain conditions.
-To guarantee the existence of such points for sufficiently large $d$, we invoke a classical result of Halter-Koch on the sums of three squares.
-Our computations allow us to compute $d_0$ effectively in each of the three cases.
-We end in~\S\ref{ss:computersearch} with a discussion of the low discriminant analysis by computer.
-A list of embeddings for these low discriminant cases is available in the arXiv version of this article and is also available on the author's webpage.
-We also provide code, written in the {\tt Magma} language~\cite{Magma}, to verify that these embeddings have the desired properties.
+In~\S\ref{S:constructingembeddingsspecifics}, we take up actual construction of these embeddings with the desired properties, breaking our analysis into the cases $d=8m$, $8m+2$, and $8m+4$ (see ~\S\ref{ss:d8m}, ~\S\ref{ss:d8m+2}, ~\S\ref{ss:d8m+4}).
+We then reduce the problem of constructing special embeddings to a number theoretic problem concerning the integer valued points on a diagonal quadric.
+To guarantee the existence of such points for all sufficiently large $d$, we invoke a classical result of Halter-Koch on the sums of three squares.
+The final part of the argument deals with the low values of the discriminant $d$ using computer code code written in the {\tt Magma} language~\cite{Magma}, which is provided on the author's webpage.